People want me to talk about this latest McNab snafu in Philadelphia, and I did.

 I talked about it last week, and nobody has seen fit to report what I say or include it in the media up there.

-Because there is a there is a new development in it, but it's just absurd.
+Oh, maybe if we have time, because there is a new development in it, but it's just absurd.

 Welcome back, Rush Limbaugh, serving humanity, America's anchorman from the Limbaugh Institute for Advanced Conservative Studies.

-The phone number, if you'd like to join us today is 800-282-2882.
+The phone number, if you'd like to join us today, is 800-282-2882.

-Email address rush at EIB net.com.
+Email address, rush at EIBnet.com.

 Britt Hume interviewed President Bush yesterday.

-It was on the Fox News channel, and uh you'll forgive me for doing this, but the president said a couple things that are rush.
+And you'll forgive me for doing this, but the president said a couple things that are Rush.

 See, I told you so.

-First, this uh wacko environmental news, uh, some New Orleans neighborhoods are covered in a layer of sediment containing lead above the concentration the federal government considers hazardous to human health.
+Some New Orleans neighborhoods are covered in a layer of sediment containing lead above the concentration the federal government considers hazardous to human health.

-This according to a new study.
+This, according to a new study.

-The dirt poses the greatest hazard to small children who might play in it.
+The dirt poses the greatest hazard to small children who might play in it, said Stephen Presley, a toxicologist at Texas Tech, who led the soil survey team.

-You could uh keep the dirt from becoming dry and airborne, which I guess you mean to water it down.
+You could keep the dirt from becoming dry and airborne, which I guess you mean to water it down.

 What do you think the easiest thing to do?

-I don't I don't know how much soil we're talking about here.
+I don't know how much soil we're talking about here.

-Uh Snerdley says, I wouldn't believe it.
+Snurdly says, I wouldn't believe it.

 It's not like this is an insurmountable hazard, but we are saying that we did find levels that exceeded these thresholds for human health.

-In many places, it was under the soil surface and covered with vegetation, but the hurricane to flood suspended it in the water and then redeposited it sometimes a long way from where it originated.
+In many places, it was under the soil surface and covered with vegetation, but a hurricane to flood suspended it in the water and then redeposited it sometimes a long way from where it originated.

-So gasoline is uh is at fault here.
+So gasoline is at fault here.

 What would you do?

-Snerdley knows what he was to do.
+Snerdley knows what he was doing.

 What would you do now?

-Well Snerdley says he'd wear shoes.
+Snerdley says he'd wear shoes.

 All right, here is the next story.

-Christmas is damaging the environment, says a new report by the uh Australian Conservation Foundation.
+Says a new report by the Australian Conservation Foundation.

-The report titled The Hidden Cost of Christmas calculated the environmental impact of spending on books, clothes, alcohol, electrical appliances, and and lollies during the festive season.
+The report titled The Hidden Cost of Christmas calculated the environmental impact of spending on books, clothes, alcohol, electrical appliances, and lollies during the festive season.

 It's incredible.